CodeChain-io/codechain-dashboard/client/README.md

-# CodeChain Agent
+# CodeChain Dashboard Client

 ## Requirements

-The following are the software dependencies required to install and run CodeChain-agent:
+The following are the software dependencies required to install and run CodeChain-Dashboard-Client:

 - [CodeChain](https://github.com/CodeChain-io/codechain)
 - [CodeChain-agent-server](../server)